Muffin Tin Mini Quiche

 - Make ahead: They freeze really well and taste just as good after reheated in the oven.

 - Delicious appetizer: I love serving these mini quiches at brunch, showers and parties.
-They also make a good hors d’oeuvres for Thanksgiving or Easter.
+They also make a good hors d’oeuvres for Thanksgiving or Easter (just like my cranberry brie bites).

 - Pie dough: You can use store-bought or homemade pie crust.
 Bring to room temperature before rolling.